How To Catch Whiting

-The more you know about your target species, the better chance you stand to have a successful day targeting them.
-You need to know where whiting frequently spends their time and what they eat in order to catch them.
+The more you know about your target species, the better chance you can have a successful day targeting them.
+You need to understand where whiting frequently spends their time and what they eat to catch them.
 Here we’ll go over all the basics of fishing for whiting.

-Whiting are a small fish that spend most of their time in the surf zone and shallow waters along the shore.
-All three species of whiting (the Southern Kingfish, Gulf Kingfish, and Northern Kingfish) are all found in the Gulf of Mexico, and are especially common along Florida’s Coasts.
+Whitings are small fish that spend most of their time in the surf zone and shallow waters along the shore.
+All three species of whiting (the Southern Kingfish, Gulf Kingfish, and Northern Kingfish) are all found in the Gulf of Mexico and are especially common along Florida’s coasts.

 How to Identify Whiting

-There are three different species of whiting, with very small differences between them.
+There are three different species of whiting, with minimal differences between them.
 The Gulf Kingfish is the most common, with a silvery body.
 The Southern Kingfish is much darker in color, with larger pectoral fins, while the Northern Kingfish has dark brown or black stripes on a silver body.

 Whiting is so plentiful that most states have no regulations on their harvest outside of their “unregulated species” limits.
-It’s incredibly rare for whiting to grow beyond 12 inches, with the rare specimen reaching 18 inches.
+It’s infrequent for whiting to grow beyond 12 inches, with the rare specimen reaching 18 inches.

 Whiting’s Preferred Food